Mappings of finite distortion on metric surfaces: Introduction

 Examples in \cite{Bal81} ($f_0$ in Proposition \ref{prop:X-not-reciprocal} below, see also \cite{HenRaj13}) and \cite{HenKos06}*{Example 1.4}, respectively, show that condition $K_f \in \Lloc^1(X)$ is sharp both in Theorem \ref{thm:main} and in Theorem \ref{thm:inverse-Sobolev}, even if $X=\R^2$.

 We show in Section \ref{section:reciprocal} that there are metric surfaces $X$ which do not admit any quasiconformal maps $h:X \to \R^2$ but do admit maps $f:X \to \R^2$ satisfying the assumptions of Theorem \ref{thm:main}.
-We do not know if such surfaces exist if we require $K_f$ to be bounded instead of $L^1_{\text{loc}}$ (see Question \ref{ques:quasiregular-reciprocal}).
+By \cite{MR24}*{Theorem 1.3}, such surfaces do not exist if we require $K_f$ to be bounded instead of integrable.